 Mobile | 2 | 0 | 0 |

-In this case, a device type is a dimension, and events, a goal conversion, and a sum of goal revenue are metrics.
+In this example, device type serves as a dimension, while events, goal conversion and the sum of goal revenue are metrics.